DietkeSt/good-boy/README.md

 3. **All links were tested as well, and are opening as expected:**

-    #### Navigation

-   - **Logo**: By clicking on the logo the user is redirected to index.html.

-        - Test passed.
-   - **Home**: By clicking on Home the user is redirected to index.html.

-        - Test passed.
-   - **About**: By clicking on About the user is redirected to about section.

-        - Test passed.
-   - **Testimonials**: By clicking on Testimonials the user is redirected to testimonials section.

-        - Test passed.
-   - **Book Call**: By clicking on Book Call the user is redirected to book-call section.

-        - Test passed.

-    #### Testimonial Section

-   - **YouTube Video**: By clicking on the play button, the video start.
-By clicking on "Watch on Youtube" the user is redirected to [Youtube Playlist](https://www.youtube.com/watch?v=RE25PyaUTiU&list=PL9G_LUWtBLYO18IPrNxlQck5Sf8BLBzp1) in an external tab.

-        - Test passed.

-    #### Book Call Section

-   - **Book Call Button**: By clicking on the Book Call button a new window with a Google Calendar booking option is opening for the user.

-        - Test passed.
-   - **Form Submit Button**: By clicking on Send Message after the form is correctly filled out the user is redirected to thankyou.html

-        - Test passed.

     #### Footer

-   - **Developer GitHub**: By clicking on Dietke Steindel the user is redirected to https://github.com/DietkeSt/ which opens in a new tab.

-        - Test passed.
-   - **Social Media**: By clicking on the LinkedIn icon the user is redirected to https://www.linkedin.com/company/ux-ventures-ltd/ which opens in a new tab.
+- **Dietke Steindel**: By clicking on the name in the footer the user is redirected to https://github.com/DietkeSt/ and the window opens in a new tab.

-        - Test passed.

-    #### Thank You Page
+    #### 404 Error Page

-   - **Developer GitHub**: By clicking on the logo the user is redirected to index.html

-        - Test passed.
-   - **Social Media**: By clicking on the logo the user is redirected to index.html
+- **Go Back to Homepahe**: By clicking on the back button, the user is redirected to /good-boy/.

-        - Test passed.

 <br>